actions/runner/src/azure-pipelines-vscode-ext/README.md

 `> Check Syntax Azure Pipeline`

 This command explicitly checks for syntax errors in the yaml structure and expression syntaxes.

+Referenced templates are read to apply the correct schema for their parameters, if this fails this check is disabled.

 These are necessary but not sufficient checks for a successful Validation of the Azure Pipeline File.

 ### Validate Azure Pipeline

 `> Validate Azure Pipeline`

+**Use this command on your entrypoint Pipeline, otherwise parameters may be missing**

 This command tries to evaluate your current open Azure Pipeline including templates and notifies you about the result.

 ### Expand Azure Pipeline

 `> Expand Azure Pipeline`

+**Use this command on your entrypoint Pipeline, otherwise parameters may be missing**

 This command tries to evaluate your current open Azure Pipeline including templates and show the result in a new document, which you can save or validate via the official api.